Skip to main content

 Honeytoken is a new module in the GitGuardian platform.
 You can request a live demo!

-In the first early access release, the Honeytoken module is reserved for users with a "Manager" role on the GitGuardian workspace.
-This will evolve in the future to allow more roles to create and manage honeytokens.
+The Honeytoken module is reserved for users with a "Manager" access level on the GitGuardian workspace.
+This will evolve in the future when we will support roles to create and manage honeytokens.

 In the Honeytoken module, click “Create honeytoken”.
 Enter a name for the honeytoken, and optionally a description.
 The description may contain more detail about where and how exactly you will place this honeytoken.
 You can also select or create some labels to define your honeytoken in a more structured way.